Inspect the Arithmetic — CCPC Income Tax Calculator

 - Tax already paid = 0 (no modeled source deductions in this tool).

-The personal engine then follows the methodology documented in the personal income tax methodology page:
+The personal engine then follows the methodology documented on the Canada Personal Income Tax Calculator methodology page:

 it computes taxable income, federal and provincial tax, dividend gross‑up and DTC, CPP/EI, and marginal/average rates.